oracle/bpftune/CONTRIBUTING.md

 If any data structures are common across userspace and BPF, they should be added to a tuner_name.h file which both include.

+Remember to include both the skel.h and skel.legacy.h files.

 # Events

 When an event the user-space component needs to know about occurs,